floccusaddon/floccus/doc/Adapters.md

 ### Account data

 The account data object holds all state specific to each account and is easily extensible.
-Floccus reserves the follwing properties for internal use:
+Floccus reserves the following properties for internal use:

 ```js
 {